vain0x/milone-lang/docs/refs/syntax.md

 ### Keywords

-Keywords are lexically identifiers but can't be used as symbols.
+Keywords are lexically same as identifiers but can't be used as symbols.

 See Syntax.fs for comprehensive list of keywords.